 Over time, you can find the best routes and schedules to take that’ll reduce waste.
 By which we mean wasted mileage, wasted petrol and wasted time.

-Better yet, with a telematics system your drivers will get real-time updates on traffic.
+Better yet, with a fleet telematics system your drivers will get real-time updates on traffic.
 Then they can plan better routes to avoid all that and keep on time (while also reducing fuel consumption).

 7. Use EV charge cards